Robin Turton, Baron Tranmire: Honours

 Turton was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1971 Birthday Honours and on 9 May 1974, he was created a Life Peer as Baron Tranmire, of Upsall in the North Riding of Yorkshire.

 He was appointed as Justice of the Peace in 1936 and a Deputy Lieutenant for the North Riding of Yorkshire in 1962.

 Family

-Turton is the uncle of Peter Bottomley, who became Father of the House after the 2019 general election.
+Turton was cousin twice removed of Peter Bottomley, who became Father of the House after the 2019 general election.